New York state public-benefit corporations: New York City Economic Development Corporation

 The New York City Economic Development Corporation was founded in 1966 as the New York City Public Development Corporation.
 It is New York City's official economic development corporation.

 Overcoat Development Corporation

-The Overcoat Development Corporation was founded in the 1980s in an attempt to convince a men's outerwear company to relocate to New York from Indiana by offering a favourable lease on a building in Amsterdam, New York.
-This company folded, but the Overcoat Development Corporation continues to exist to service the long-term lease it signed.
+The Overcoat Development Corporation was founded in the 1980s in an attempt to convince a men's outerwear company to relocate to New York from Indiana by offering a favorable lease on a building in Amsterdam, New York.
+This company closed down, but the Overcoat Development Corporation continues to exist to service the long-term lease it signed.

 Roosevelt Island Operating Corporation

-The Roosevelt Island Operating Corporation's responsibility is to develop Roosevelt Island, a small strip of land in the East River, part of the borough of Manhattan.
+The Roosevelt Island Operating Corporation's responsibility is to develop Roosevelt Island, a small strip of land in the East River that is part of the borough of Manhattan.

 Class A public benefit corporations in Greater New York State

 Some of the public benefit corporations outside of New York City's metropolitan area, or serving the entire state, are listed below.